-The Texas Repertory Theatre Co., the beloved professional theatre company of NorthWest Houston for 19 years, is now offering their repertoire of award-winning plays throughout the region!
+The Texas Repertory Theatre Co., the beloved professional theatre of NorthWest Houston for two decades, is now offering their repertoire of award-winning plays throughout the region!

 Steven Fenley, Artistic Director